carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 > > {: .language-python}
 > {: .solution}
 {: .challenge}
-> > Note the `*` argument in `main`, which indicates that all subsequent arguments can be set with an option.
+> > Note the `*` argument in `main` argument list, which indicates that all subsequent arguments can be set with
-> > The name of the option starts with the name of the variable, `-g` for gridlines.
+> > command line options.
+The name of the option starts with the first letter of variable name, `-g` for gridlines.

 > ## Colorbar levels
 >